SofyanMahmoud0000/tec_see/README.md

 Tec_see
 =============
-In this repo, I have created an API for Tec-see as an assessment The system has two types of users (user, admin), each one has its own functions, like the following
+In this repo, I have created an API for Tec-see as an assessment.
+The system has two types of users (user, admin), each one has its own functions, like the following

 * Admin(Supervisor)